 Earthquakes – massive, huge, vast earthquakes – split the world into pieces, cracking it apart from the core to the surface.
 I found myself on a county-sized piece that was ejected out into space, just as the sun finally swallowed the planet whole.

 I was alone and in darkness.
-The small asteroid I was now living on – one of the last vestiges of my home world – was hurtling out through space at incredible speeds, and the continual night sky kept changing.
-It was a wondrous sight.
+The small asteroid I now called home – one of the last vestiges of my home world – was hurtling through space at incredible speeds.
+I was transfixed; I could see the night sky transform before my very eyes, and I almost wept with the beauty of it.

 How did I survive?
 I don’t know.
-All I can say is that I’d been given eternal life by that potion, and I was seeing exactly what that now meant.
-Nothing could kill me, even the cold, dark depths of space.
+All I can say is that I’d been given eternal life by that potion, and I knew now that it was entirely accurate.
+Nothing could kill me, not even the cold, dark depths of space.

-I flew past supernovae, clouds of interstellar dust, warring space fleets, exploding planets and beautiful space creatures of immense size and complexity.
-I savoured every sight and every moment.
-Even though I could never share my experiences with anyone, I still watched and learnt.
+I flew past supernovae, clouds of interstellar dust, warring space fleets, planets that were breaking apart, and beautiful space creatures of immense size and complexity.
+I savoured every sight and every moment, even though I could never share my experiences with anyone.
+That wasn’t important; I still watched and learnt.

-Over the intervening millennia, I began to see more supernovae.
-I even saw suns explode before my eyes, the space dust always coursing past – and through – me like it was nothing.
-I knew what was happening – I’d had plenty of time to consider and study it, after all.
+Over time, I began to see more and more supernovae.
+I even got to see suns explode before my eyes, the space dust always coursing past – and through – me like it was nothing.
+I knew what was happening, after a fashion; I’d had the time to consider it, after all.
 The heat death wasn’t just confined to my own tiny corner of the galaxy; the entire universe was getting old.
 It was dying.

 More suns exploded and tore their planets and solar systems apart.
-I was able to watch, from my rock, so many attempts to stop it; giant fleets of vessels tried various scientific methods of slowing the pace of death and contraction.
-Nothing worked.
-The universe continued warping.
-There was a strange pressure to the universe that gradually increased; I could feel it in my ears and pressing against my head, but still I survived.
+I was able to watch, from my rock, efforts to prevent this star or that from being destroyed – and slowing the rate of death and contraction.
+Nothing worked; the universe continued to shrink.
+There was a strange pressure that gradually increased; I could feel it in my ears and pressing against my head, but still I survived.

 The gaps between stars and planets grew larger and larger until, after an untold amount of time, there was nothing left.
 Even my asteroid had crumbled away to nothing, and I was left floating in a silent, empty void.
 There was nothing; no colour, no air, no … anything.